Family [F]UnCruise Discoveries

 Wisely noted by Ralph Waldo Emerson, “It is a happy talent to know how to play.”
 Our Family Discoveries program celebrates the curiosity and wonderment of kids-at-heart of every age.
 And while we don’t offer adult-free play zones and there are no babysitting services, everyone learns while having fun—think summer camp for the entire family.

-We've set aside two 2018 Alaska departures aboard the S.S.
-Legacy for families with kids of all ages (not just 8 and above).
-Plus, all kids 17 and younger save $500 per child.
-Check out the itinerary— Alaska’s Glacier & Whales, departures on June 17 or July 15, 2018 qualify.
+Two 2018 Alaska departures (June 17 & July 15) aboard the S.S.
+Legacy have been set aside for families with kids of all ages (not just 8 years and older).
+Check out the itinerary— Alaska’s Glacier & Whales.

 Family Travel FAQs